 In April 2012, we paid \$2.5 million in contingent acquisition consideration related to the DEI performance milestones achieved in 2011.
-In April of 2013 the remaining DEI Contingent Consideration of \$2.1 million was paid.
+In April 2013, we paid the remaining \$2.1 million of DEI Contingent Consideration of.

 Cash provided by discontinued operations is summarized as follows (in millions):